About The Objective

 The Objective is a nonprofit newsroom examining systems of power and inequity in journalism: how newsrooms treat their employees, how journalists interact with their community, and what new forms of journalism can look like.

 Despite all this, major American newsrooms have called themselves objective for generations.
-But their coverage has always been defined by homogenous teams that fail to account for race, gender, class, disability, and sexuality.
+But their coverage has always been defined by homogeneous teams that fail to account for race, gender, class, disability, and sexuality.
 Despite holding up objectivity as journalism’s gold standard, major U.S. newsrooms have never consistently lived up to their promised ideals of fairness and impartiality.

-Founded remotely in 2020 as a volunteer-run collective, The Objective is a nonprofit newsroom examining systems of power and inequity in journalism.
-We believe in journalism’s ability to be both representative of communities around the U.S. and thoughtful of how coverage is written for (not just about) them.
-We believe in building collective and narrative power for communities that have been misrepresented or dismissed in order to change the way journalism is practiced in the U.S. We believe there’s a better way to practice journalism—and we’re exploring how to make it happen.
+Founded remotely in 2020 as a volunteer-run collective, The Objective believes in journalism’s ability to be both representative of communities around the U.S. and thoughtful of how coverage is written for (not just about) them.
+We believe in building collective and narrative power for communities that have been misrepresented or dismissed in order to change the way journalism is practiced in the U.S.

 Leadership Team